Best Action cameras 2026: 12 Compared (9 Sources)

 The Action 6 has dethroned GoPro with the industry's first variable aperture (f/2.0–f/4.0) on an action camera, letting you adapt to changing light without ND filters.
 Its 1/1.1-inch square sensor is the largest in any standard action camera, producing 38MP photos and 8K30 video in 16:9.
 Video tops out at 4K120 with 10-bit color, RockSteady 3.0, and HorizonSteady stabilization.
 In head-to-head night comparisons, Amateur Photographer found the HERO13's 1/1.9-inch sensor “struggles as soon as the sun sets, producing unpleasant graininess” while the Action 6 delivers consistently brighter, punchier images.
 In 4K/60fps battery testing, the Action 6 lasted 120 minutes vs the HERO13 Black's 80 minutes and Ace Pro 2's 76 minutes.
 Dual 800-nit OLED screens, 50GB built-in storage, wireless DJI Mic support, and up to 4 hours of battery life.
 Waterproof to 20m without a case. [src2, src5, src6, src7]

 The HERO13 Black earns high marks with its 5.3K60 video, 27MP photos from a 1/1.9-inch sensor, and HyperSmooth 6.0 stabilization that remains the industry benchmark for high-frequency vibration (motorcycles, mountain biking).
 The HB-series modular lens system with ultra-wide, macro, anamorphic, and ND filter options snaps on magnetically — a versatility no competitor matches.
 The 1900mAh Enduro battery provides up to 2.5 hours of recording.
 The main drawbacks are its 10m waterproof rating, half that of DJI's cameras, and noticeably weaker low-light performance.
-Note: with the HERO14 Black expected late April / Q2 2026 (1-inch sensor, GP3 chip, HyperSmooth 7.0, $400–$450), HERO13 buyers should watch for deepening discounts or wait. [src1, src3, src6, src8]
+Note: the HERO14 Black is now confirmed for late April 2026 launch with a 1-inch sensor, GP3 chip, 8K30, 5.3K240fps, HyperSmooth 7.0, and 40–90% longer battery at $400–$450.
+HERO13 buyers should watch for steep discounts or wait for the HERO14's imminent release. [src1, src3, src6, src8, src9]

-At ~$50 less than the GoPro HERO13 at street prices, the Osmo Action 5 Pro offers a larger 1/1.3-inch sensor with 13.5-stop dynamic range, 4K120 video, 40MP photos, and class-leading battery life of up to 4 hours.
+At ~$100 less than the GoPro HERO13 ($419) and ~$120 less than the Osmo Action 6 ($436), the Osmo Action 5 Pro offers a larger 1/1.3-inch sensor with 13.5-stop dynamic range, 4K120 video, 40MP photos, and class-leading battery life of up to 4 hours.
 It is waterproof to 20m without a case (60m with the dive housing), making it the most durable mainstream action camera.
 Dual OLED touchscreens are bright and responsive, and 360-degree HorizonSteady stabilization keeps footage level.
 Built-in 47GB storage means you can shoot even without a microSD card.
 Engadget confirms the $319 street price as “the budget-friendly alternative maintaining solid 4K performance.” [src2, src4]

 Best for Low Light and Vlogging: Insta360 Ace Pro 2 (~$399) — Check price